Your local government pension is reviewed each April in line with price increases.

 Changes to your pension are based on the Consumer Price Index (CPI) and its measure of inflation as at the previous September.

 If there's been an increase in the CPI, the government will confirm the increase and we’ll apply it to your pension from the first Monday after 5 April.

 The increase applied is published on the LGPS member website.

 Unless your pension changes, you’ll only receive a payslip at the following times:

-- Every April – usually a month where your pension is worked out from 2 different annual rates
+- every April – usually a month when your pension is worked out from 2 different annual rates

 If you move to a different address please let us know, so we can make sure you receive your payslip.

 Please be aware that if your payslip is returned to us, we will suspend your pension until we hear from you.

 If you had been receiving your pension for the whole year before, it will, in most cases, have increased by 10.1% from 10 April 2023.

 However, if your pension only began during the previous year, the first adjustment to your pension will have been a proportion of the full increase.